60 BEST Things To Do In Ireland in 2023

 What I loved was that all around the coast you see signs pointing down to designated fishing beaches.

-So rather than having to search around for the best spots, and wondering whether or not the fishing any good, the government has already done all the hard work for you!
+So rather than having to search around for the best spots, and wondering whether or not the fishing is any good, the government has already done all the hard work for you!

 You could literally hire a car, pack a rod and your gear and drive around the coast until you find a spot that you like.